Hong Kong Court of Final Appeal: Resignation of non-permanent judges (since 2020)

-In March 2025, former Australian Chief Justice Robert French resigned as a non-permanent judge, one year before his term was due to expire in May 2026.
-French stated that the role of foreign judges had "become increasingly anachronistic and arguably cosmetic" amid the evolving legal and political environment following Beijing's national security crackdown.
-He maintained respect for the Hong Kong judiciary, endorsing their "integrity and independence" and rejecting claims that overseas judges were complicit in applying national security laws or lent them legitimacy.
+In March 2025, more than a year before his term was due to expire, former Australian Chief Justice Robert French announced his resignation, arguing that the role of foreign judges had "become increasingly anachronistic and arguably cosmetic" amid the evolving legal and political environment following Beijing's national security crackdown.
+However, he maintained respect for the Hong Kong judiciary, endorsing their "integrity and independence" and rejecting claims that overseas judges were complicit in applying national security laws or lent them legitimacy.
 The Hong Kong government expressed regret at his resignation, thanking him for his contributions while asserting that the judicial system's integrity and the rule of law remained intact.

+As of September 2026, six overseas non-permanent judges remain on the Court.

-On the other hand, since the enactment of the National Security Law, Australian judges Patrick Keane and James Allsop have joined the CFA as non-permanent judges (on 6 April 2023 and 24 May 2024 respectively).
-When questioned on his decision to join, Keane acknowledged that several NPJs had quit their positions over the past years, but noted that 'given how successful the court has been in its role in upholding the rule of law, one should be very slow indeed to decline the opportunity to serve on such a successful court'.
-Describing the CFA as having a long history as 'a very successful institution that’s made an important contribution to the success of Hong Kong', he added that '[o]ne has to be very careful about declining to do good work because one has an apprehension that one might be asked to do bad work'.
-Echoing these remarks, former Chief Justice of Canada Beverley McLachlin stated in 2023 that the '[CFA] is doing a terrific job of helping maintain rights for people, insofar as the law permits it, in Hong Kong.
-Which is as much as our courts do', and rejected calls for her to resign from the CFA (she eventually retired from the Court in July 2024).
+Australian judges Patrick Keane and James Allsop joined the CFA on 6 April 2023 and 24 May 2024, respectively.
+When questioned on his decision to join, Keane acknowledged that several judges had quit their positions over the past years, but noted that "given how successful the court has been in its role in upholding the rule of law, one should be very slow indeed to decline the opportunity to serve on such a successful court."
+Describing the CFA as having a long history as "a very successful institution that’s made an important contribution to the success of Hong Kong," he added that "[o]ne has to be very careful about declining to do good work because one has an apprehension that one might be asked to do bad work."

+Former UK Supreme Court President Lord Neuberger, who first joined the CFA in 2009, renewed his appointment in February 2024.
+In public remarks made to a panel in June 2024, he stated, "My feeling is that so long as I can do good by being there and so long as I think that I might cause harm by leaving, I want to stay and support my judicial colleagues in Hong Kong and support the rule of law as long as I can."
+Likewise, Australian Justice William Gummow renewed his appointment in 2025.

-In addition, former UK Supreme Court President Lord Neuberger (who first joined on 1 March 2009) renewed his appointment in February 2024, maintaining that he still believed Hong Kong’s judiciary was independent, and its legal profession “thriving and able”.
-Likewise, Justice William Gummow renewed his appointment in July 2022.
-On 10 January 2025, Lord Hoffmann (who has been a member of the CFA since 1998) extended his term for another three years, just days after delivering a CFA judgment concerning the limitation period for fiduciaries and unauthorised profits.
+On 10 January 2025, Lord Hoffmann, who has been a member of the CFA since 1998, extended his term for another three years, just days after delivering a CFA judgment concerning the limitation period for fiduciaries and unauthorised profits.

 On 8 May 2025, the Hong Kong Government announced that Sir William Young, a former judge of the Supreme Court of New Zealand, would join the CFA as a non-permanent judge after receiving the endorsement of the Legislative Council of Hong Kong.